thisancog/DollarGame/README.md

 ### Objectives
 Distribute the numbers from the nodes to their connected nodes by clicking them in order to eliminate all negative values.
 Each click will add 1 to each connected node while subtracting the total of the node itself.

+### Notes

+It still crashes from time to time, i.e. for a large number of nodes and/or edges.
+I try to fix this later.